DragonMinded/netboot/README.md

 ./host_debug_server --config config.yaml
 ```

 Like the other scripts, you can run this command with the `--help` flag to see additional options.
-By default, the config will look for roms in the `roms/` directory, and look for patches in the `patches/` directory.
+By default, the config will look for roms in the `roms/` directory, patches in the `patches/` directory and Naomi settings definitions files in the `naomi/settings/definitions` directory.
 It will listen on port 80.
 You do not want to run the above script to serve traffic on a production setup as it is single-threaded and will dump its caches if you change any files.
 By default, the server interface will hide advanced options, such as cabinet configuration.
 To show the options, either type the word 'config' on the home page, or go to the `/config` page.
 Both of these will un-hide the configuration options until you choose again to hide them.

 ### Production Setup

 Since this uses a series of threads to manage cabinets in the background, it can be somewhat difficult to install in a normal nginx/uWSGI setup.
 A wsgi file is provided in the `scripts/` directory that is meant to be used alongside a virtualenv with this repository installed in it.
-Config files should be copied to the same directory, and don't forget to update the ROMs/patches directories.
+Config files should be copied to the same directory, and don't forget to update the ROMs/patches/settings definition directories in your config to point at their actual locations.
 If you do something similar to my setup below, don't forget to set up a virtualenv in the venv directory!

 Since the default configuration for this repository is to be used as a package in other code, setup.py will default to only installing the parts of the package that matter for that.
-If you want to use pip to update your virtualenv when running the below setup, you should run `FULL_INSTALLATION=1 pip install . --upgrade` to tell setup.py to install the web server packages as well.
+If you want to use pip to update your virtualenv when running the full web interface you should run `FULL_INSTALLATION=1 pip install . --upgrade` to tell setup.py to install the web server packages as well.
+Make sure you do this with your virtualenv activated to avoid polluting your system packages!

 My uWSGI config looks something similar to the following: